 Living With a Spinal Cord Injury

 From slip and fall cases to bad trucking accidents, spinal injuries happen.
 You would be surprised to learn how many different accidents can lead to spinal injuries.
-A personal injury attorney is your first step towards financial recovery, but you still have to manage your day to day activities as well.
+An injury lawyer in Tampa is your first step towards financial recovery, but you still have to manage your day to day activities as well.
 Living with a spinal injury can be painful, stressful, and above all else, frustrating.

 Understanding Your Chances of Recovery

 There are two terms that apply directly to spinal cord injuries, and you should get comfortable with them quickly.
 Complete and incomplete.
 A complete spinal cord injury refers to fully compressed or a severed spinal cord.
 These injuries are most severe and likely will not see a full recovery.

 An incomplete spinal cord injury does offer some chance at a complete recovery.
 Usually, the swelling from the trauma will decrease over time, and your spine may become less compressed.
 These two terms apply to spinal cord injuries at any location.

 Although location does matter, you can set much more realistic recovery expectations if you understand whether your injury is complete or not.
 Both will require physical therapy, and you will need to keep up a healthy lifestyle to ensure you’re not aggravating the injury.

 When people are told that they have a spinal cord injury, they focus on the prospect of paralysis.
 While this fear is well-deserved, it’s not the only concern that comes with physical capability loss.
 You may lose control of bodily functions or have ongoing tingling sensations.

 Other physical symptoms that are more common than paralysis include: